hnsl/librcd/blog-post.md

                 *o++ = ']';
             }
         }
-        *o++ = '0';
+        *o++ = 0;
         printf("%s", o_buf);
     }

 The above C function has undefined behavior due to a subtle off-by-one error.
 The final null terminator is written beyond the end of the buffer in the worst case.
 This should corrupt the stack or heap in the rare case when `o` happens to have a size dividable with 8 or 16 as the VLA allocation won't get trailing alignment padding.
-It's a pretty severe form of undefined behaviors since the severity of a bug increases with how rarely it reproduces.
+It's a pretty severe form of undefined behavior since the severity of a bug increases with how rarely it reproduces.

 Let's compare it with the following fstr based function: